-America's Oral Health:
+America's Oral Health: An Emerging Crisis

 An estimated 74 million Americans have no access to oral health care – that's nearly three times the number of people without health insurance.
 In Washington, there has been little political will to change this status quo, as much of the policy discussions around health insurance leave out oral health.
 What will it take to recognize oral health as an integral part of overall health care before it's too late?